Upper Thigh Pain During Cycling: 5 Causes & 5 Tips [DIY]

 Cycling Shorts

 Cycling shorts are more than just apparel; they are a critical interface between the rider’s body and the bike seat.
 Ill-fitting or inadequate cycling shorts can contribute to friction, irritation, and pressure points in the upper thigh area, exacerbating discomfort during cycling.
+One common issue experienced by cyclists is upper thigh tenderness, which can be caused by prolonged pressure and friction from poorly designed or worn-out cycling shorts.

 Muscle Fatigue